ResearchComputing/Documentation/docs/clusters/summit.md

-## Alpine
+## Summit

 tbd

-### Alpine Quick-Start
+### Summit Quick-Start

-1. From a login node, run "module load slurm/alpine" to access the Slurm job scheduler instance for Alpine.
+1. From a login node, run "module load slurm/summit" to access the Slurm job scheduler instance for Summit.
 2. Consult the Table and the Examples section below to learn how to direct your jobs to the appropriate compute nodes.
 3. If needed, compile your application on the appropriate compute node type.